-But persist and eventually you’ll pass this point and fall into a natural rhythm.
-This is the “flow state” and it is widely considered to be the most productive brain state we can experience.
+But persist, and eventually, you’ll pass this point and fall into a natural rhythm.
+This is the “flow state,” which is widely considered the most productive brain state we can experience.

 The key is to remember that while staying focussed might seem hard right now, it’s about to get easier.
 Push through!